TwinkleguptaCLS/DSA--GeeksForGeeks/README.md

 + Segment-Tree
 + Disjoint set

-All the problems and exercises associated with each of the topics are solved here
+All the problems solutions are provided here ,click on desired option to jump on that folder directly